Warkanlock/warkanlock.github.io/_posts/2022-01-18-making-your-own-nfts-using-lighthouse.md

 ## Introduction

 First of all,in order to understand NFT world you will need to understand the underline technology that make them possible in the first place, because without a blockchain to store the NFT information this world would not exists in the first place.

 You will need to read [Non-fungible tokens](https://ethereum.org/en/nft/) in order to understand what we are doing here.

+> Disclosure: This library is on beta stage, use with precaution and responsability

 ### What's Fantom?